-Enthusiasm is high for these popular, informal mini-gatherings which will be held virtually, throughout the conference period.
+Enthusiasm is high for these popular, informal mini-gatherings which are held virtually, throughout the conference period.
 They offer participants an informal opportunity to get together with others with similar interests to discuss ideas for genealogy research on a particular topic.
 Please note that each of these events will take place from 6:30-7:30 pm EDT (GMT-4) on the date indicated.

 The 2021 SIGS are:

 Sunday, April 4, 2021

 French-Canadian Research, Hosted by Michael Leclerc

 Join this lively and interesting discussion of resources and topics related to French-Canadian genealogy.
 Update your knowledge of the latest information and resources which will be helpful in your search.

 Society Management, Hosted by Joan Frederici and Seema Kenney

 Today, every genealogical and historical society is facing similar challenges in membership, volunteer recruitment, technological updates, and other issues.
 Join us for a discussion of how to keep our societies vital and relevant to their goals.

 Polish and Eastern European Research, Hosted by Julie Roberts Szczepankiewicz

 Confused by Eastern European historical geography?
 Come learn about the numerous border changes and turn confusion into clarity.
 The presenter will provide an overview of the topic and then offer strategies to identify and locate your ancestral village in the old country using both American and European sources.
 You’ll learn where records are and how to access them to continue your journey to your ancestral past.